Stephanie Burt: Writings

 In addition to her essays for the Boston Review, Burt has written for The New Yorker, The New York Times Book Review, Poetry Review, Slate, The Times Literary Supplement, the London Review of Books, and the Yale Review.

 She has a particular interest in the work of the poet/critic Randall Jarrell, and Burt's book Randall Jarrell and His Age reevaluates Jarrell's importance as a poet.
 The book won the Warren-Brooks Award in 2002.
 In explaining her book's aim, Burt wrote, "Many readers know Jarrell as the author of several anthology poems (for example, "The Death of the Ball Turret Gunner"), a charming book or two for children, and a panoply of influential reviews.
 This book aims to illuminate a Jarrell more ambitious, more complex, and more important than that."
 In 2005, she also edited Randall Jarrell on W. H. Auden, a collection of Jarrell's critical essays.

-In addition to writing about poets and poetry, Burt has published four books of her own poetry, Popular Music (1999), which won the Colorado Prize for Poetry, Parallel Play (2006), Belmont (2013) and Advice From The Lights (2017).
+In addition to writing about poets and poetry, Burt has published four books of her own poetry, Popular Music (1999), which won the Colorado Prize for Poetry, Parallel Play (2006), Belmont (2013) Advice From The Lights (2017), and We are Mermaids (2022).

 On occasion, she has been known to write for a popular audience on Slate and for The New Yorker, including an article about X-Men: Days of Future Past in the voice of Kitty Pryde.

 Career

 Burt earned an AB from Harvard University in 1994 and a PhD from Yale University in 2000 before joining the faculty at Macalester College from 2000 to 2007.
 Since 2007, she has worked at Harvard University, where she became a tenured professor in 2010.

-In 2017, she transitioned to female.
+In 2023, she was named the Donald P. and Katherine B. Loker Professor of English.

+In July 2022, Burt began an actual play podcast with Fiona Hopkins named Team up moves.
+On it, they play various superhero based role-playing games and currently have 13 episodes and 2 seasons, although the show has been on hiatus since August 2023.

+In the Spring 2024 semester, Burt taught a course at Harvard University called "Taylor Swift and Her World", an English course surrounding the musical works of American singer-songwriter Taylor Swift.
+The course was met with widespread fame, enrolling almost 200 Harvard College undergraduate students, surpassing Burt's belief that she'd end up teaching the course as a seminar to about 20 students.

+Personal life

+Burt is a transgender woman and uses she/her and they/them pronouns.
 She has since been active in LGBTQA+ rights and awareness campaigns.